Vincigliata: Aftermath

-Current castle
+Modern times

+The castle had been acquired by the [Swiss-Israeli sculptor Gidon Graetz and his Norwegian wife Sunniva Rasmussen in the 1960s.
+Their son Bibi Graetz had studied art at Accademia di belle arti di Firenze in Florence but changed direction in the late 1990s, to become a highly acclaimed wine-maker running the Testamatta estate.
+He used his skills as an artist to design his own labels.
+His Soffocone di Vincigliata is made from single-vineyard grapes with a blending largely Sangiovese, with some Colorino and Canaiolo, giving an average production of about 800 cases.

 As of 2012, the family owners were offering the castle as a venue for special occasions such as weddings, gala dinners and wine tastings.
 Notable weddings to take place at the castle include that of footballer Theo Walcott and Melanie Slade in 2013.
-It has its own vineyard, the Testamatta Estate (Azienda Agricola Testamatta), run by Bibi Graetz, a wine-maker and artist who designs his own labels.
-He produces indigenous varieties of Sangiovese, Canaiolo and Colorino.
 The castle was the venue for an episode of the BBC One MasterChef programme.